 How to Make the Owl Ear Bud Pouch

-Use these instructions with the downloadable pattern.
+Use these instructions with the free pattern available in Resources (below).

 My pouch is approximately 5.75-inches tall and 4-inches wide.